SM-Mohammadi/Fivem/README.md

 EN:

 This is a collection of very fixed resources that I have been working on for a very long time as a developer.
 With these resources there are also those that are not found in any server.
 I am not publishing the database, because I want you to know these resources a little bit by building the Dantenbank yourself.
 You can also test these resources by connect to dism server (IP: 158.58.188.72) I hope you have a lot of fun with it.
-Dev: SM Download Link:

 Download Link: http://uploadb.me/apl89o8mm45b/SM.zip.html